danecreekphotography/TBM930-de-ice-panel/README.md

 [VSCode Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 Use the `Clone Repository in Container Volume...` command to clone this repo, then run the default build command to trigger KiBot.
 Output files are put in the `KiBotOutput` folder.

+Never used VSCode remote containers before on Windows?
+Here's how to get set up:

+1. From a PowerShell install WSL2 with this command: `wsl --install`
+2. Install [Visual Studio Code](https://code.visualstudio.com/Download) and Docker Desktop(https://www.docker.com/products/docker-desktop)
+3. Install the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for VSCode

+When installing Docker Desktop you may be told you have to enable virtualization in your computer's BIOS.
+Setting that up is outside the scope of this readme but isn't hard.
+Just do a web search for your motherboard for how to enter the BIOS and what the exact name of the setting is, then turn it on.